- Il Centro

 - misure anti covid

-The digital format of Young Professionals Forum will be divided into 4 sessions, each of them dedicated to a theme considered crucial in the debate concerning conservation and transmission of Cultural Heritage.
-The different sessions, organised in cooperation with institutions of international significance, will include brief presentations which will be selected through this call.
+The Young Professionals Forum is divided into 4 thematic sessions, each of them considered crucial in the debate concerning conservation and transmission of Cultural Heritage.
+The different sessions, organized in cooperation with international institutions, will include 24 brief presentations which will be selected through this call (6 per session).

 Session 1- Conservation ethics and practice